The World-Building Secret Behind Believable AI Influencers

 - Midday: Recipe development in the kitchen

-- Weekends: Farmer's market, cooking with Luna, lazy Sundays with Mango
+- Weekends: Market-inspired ingredient posts, cooking with Luna, quiet home scenes with Mango

 Signature details: